portkey-cloud/portkey/README.md

 ## License

-Copyright © 2017 Christophe Grand
+Copyright © 2017 Christophe Grand and Kimmo Koskinen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.